Trek with Hawkeye through the Lizard Head Wilderness

 Directions to Wilson Mesa Trailhead East from Telluride

 There will be a fully supported camp at the end of this full day hike.
 A Rocky Mountain BBQ will be provided.
 Bring your own beverages, trail snacks, and overnight camping equipment.
 A gear shuttle will be available from the trailhead to trails-end camp.
 Don’t want to hike?
 Join in the fun at the wrap party which will be located HERE.

 When: Thursday, July 19, 2018.
 Meet at 7:00 AM.
 Hike at 8 AM.

-Hawkeye is making plans for another fundraiser hike of the GoHawkeye San Juan Trail.
-This summer marks the third year in a row that Hawkeye is walking out his door in Telluride, Colorado and into … Read More
+Hawkeye is out on another fundraiser hike of the GoHawkeye San Juan Trail.
+Follow Hawkeye’s progress and get the tale from the trail here … This summer marks the third year in a row that Hawkeye … Read More